 Importantly, Adyen is its own acquiring bank, with established bank entities in many countries.
 Adyen is a great fit for large businesses with dedicated engineering teams, necessary to manage its sophisticated revenue infrastructure.

-A major advantage of Adyen is its extensive documentation and flexible APIs, although this doesn't replace the need for significant time from your engineering team to get the platform up and running.
+One advantage of Adyen is its extensive documentation and flexible APIs, although this doesn't replace the need for significant time from your engineering team to get the platform up and running.

 On the downside, Adyen is still a single payment gateway, just like Stripe or Braintree.
 That means it can't help you achieve optimal payment performance by rerouting failing payments between multiple providers.
 It will also leave the sales tax burden to you to take on.

 One of PayPal's recent acquisitions, Braintree is a payment gateway for taking online payments.
 Its native integration with PayPal makes it a good choice for B2C and lower priced B2B sales in markets such as Europe, where customers typically prefer PayPal.